rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="DrewRockmore.png" style="width: 150px;">

-Drew Rockmore is a full time computer science student at Old dominion University studying.
+Drew Rockmore is a full time computer science student at Old Dominion University studying.
 He served in the navy for six years as a AEGIS computer networking technician and currently works part time as web developer.